Data protection

 • the origin of the data if we did not collect it from you;

-• whether profiling is carried out, i.e. whether data is automatically evaluated in order to create a personal profile for you.
+• whether profiling is carried out, i.e. whether data is automatically evaluated in order to create a personal profile of you.

-• According to Article 16 GDPR, you have the right to have the data corrected, which means that we have to correct data if you find any errors.
+• You have the right to rectification of data according to Article 16 GDPR, which means that we must correct data if you find any errors.

-• According to Article 17 GDPR, you have the right to erasure ("right to be forgotten"), which specifically means that you can request the erasure of your data.
+• According to Article 17 GDPR, you have the right to erasure (“right to be forgotten”), which specifically means that you can request that your data be deleted.

-• According to Article 18 GDPR, you have the right to restriction of processing, which means that we may only store the data but not use it further.
+• According to Article 18 GDPR, you have the right to restrict processing, which means that we may only store the data but not use it any further.

-• According to Article 21 GDPR, you have a right of objection, which, after enforcement, will result in a change in processing.
+• According to Article 21 GDPR, you have the right to object, which, once enforced, will result in a change in the processing.

 • If the processing of your data is based on Article 6 Paragraph 1 Letter e (public interest, exercise of official authority) or Article 6 Paragraph 1 Letter f (legitimate interest), you can object to the processing.
 We will then check as quickly as possible whether we can legally comply with this objection.

-• If data is used to operate direct advertising, you can object to this type of data processing at any time.
+• If data is used to conduct direct advertising, you can object to this type of data processing at any time.
 We may no longer use your data for direct marketing after this.

-• If data is used to operate profiling, you can object to this type of data processing at any time.
+• If data is used to carry out profiling, you can object to this type of data processing at any time.
 We may no longer use your data for profiling after this.

-• According to Article 22 GDPR, you may have the right not to be subject to a decision based solely on automated processing (e.g. profiling).
+• According to Article 22 GDPR, you may have the right not to be subjected to a decision based solely on automated processing (e.g. profiling).

 Austria Data Protection Authority

-Director: Mag.
-Andrea Jelinek
+Head: Dr. Andrea Jelinek

 Address: